aws-samples/aws-multi-region-bc-dr-workshop/lab-3-mr-prep/README.md

 </details>

-### X.b Add widgets for the Like and Core Services from Secondary region
+## b.
+Add widgets for the Like and Core Services from Secondary region

 Following the same process from Lab 2, add a new widget for each of the Like and Core services.
 Modify the titles to be able to easily identify which region they are populating from.
 You should end up with something like this: